What is arsenic?

-Arsenic is a naturally occurring element that is widely distributed in the earth’s crust.
-Arsenic can exist in several oxidation states with other elements as inorganic or organic arsenic.
-It is a silvery-gray, semimetallic substance that tarnishes in air.
+Arsenic is a naturally occurring element.
+In the pure form, it is a silver-gray, semi-metallic substance that tarnishes in air.
+However, arsenic is found in nature in various inorganic and organic compounds.
 Inorganic and organic arsenic compounds are white in color, and have no smell or special taste.
 Inorganic arsenic occurs naturally in certain types of soils and rock formations.
 Inorganic arsenic compounds are mainly used as a preservative in pressure-treated wood to make it resistant to rotting and decay.
-Organic arsenic compounds are used to make insect killers, weed killers, and fungicides.
+Organic arsenic compounds are usually not as toxic as inorganic arsenic compounds, but some are used to make insect killers, weed killers, and fungicides.

 Who is exposed to arsenic?